-Changes will only be allowed if the medical/dental/vision enrollment form is received within 60 days of the event by the Benefits Administration Office or the change is made in EDA within 30 days.
-Unless otherwise noted, the effective date will be the first of the month after the forms are received or the transaction is completed in EDA.
+The medical enrollment form should be received within 60 days of the event by the Benefits Service Center.
+Unless otherwise noted, the effective date will be the first of the month after the forms are received.

-If you are enrolled in the Medical Plan, you can enroll your new spouse and his or her eligible family members (your stepchildren) for coverage.
+If you are enrolled in the Retiree Medical Plan, you can enroll your new spouse and his or her eligible family members (your stepchildren) for coverage.
 You also may change your plan option.
 If you are not already enrolled for coverage, you can sign up for medical coverage for yourself, your new spouse, and your stepchildren.
 If you gain coverage under your spouse's health plan, you can cancel your coverage.
-You must make these changes within 60 days following the date of your marriage or wait until Annual Enrollment or another change in status.

 In the case of divorce, your former spouse and any stepchildren are eligible for coverage only through the end of the month in which the divorce is final.
 You must notify and provide any requested documents to Benefits Administration as soon as your divorce is final.
 If you fail to notify and provide the appropriate forms to Benefits Administration within 60 days, the former spouse and family member will not be entitled to elect COBRA.
 There may also be consequences for falsifying company records.
 Please see the Continuation coverage section of this SPD.

 You may not make a change to your coverage if you and your spouse become legally separated because there is no impact on eligibility.

 If you lose coverage under your spouse's health plan because of divorce, you can sign up for medical coverage for yourself and your eligible family members.